Kulesko/more-features-for-notion/README.md

   </p>
 </details>

+#### Coming:
+- color code any visible property by using formula or text properties
+- use hotkeys to tag like Superman

 ## Getting Started

 Configuration is handled from within Notion itself, so you can start right off.
-For a consistent experience every member of your team needs to install the same version of the extention.
+For a consistent experience every member of your team needs to install the same version of the extension and simply connect it to your team's notion workspace.
+For security reasons, to use advanced features on a notion database you need to share it with the integration.
+This is the default procedure in notion.

-For more information please see [https://developer.chrome.com/](https://developer.chrome.com/docs/extensions/mv3/getstarted/)
+For more information please see [https://developers.notion.com/docs/getting-started](https://developers.notion.com/docs/getting-started#step-2-share-a-database-with-your-integration)

 ## Testing